Marginal Interventional Effects: Estimands

+Assumption \ref{assu:Change} stipulates that the intervention $\mathcal{I}$ induces a change in the overall proportion of treated units.
+This does not preclude the possibility that some units are induced into treatment ($A^{\mathcal{I}}-A=1$) while others are induced out of treatment ($A^{\mathcal{I}}-A=-1$), provided that there is a nonzero net change in treatment prevalence.
+However, for interpretability and stable estimation, it is helpful to rule out sign indeterminacy in this net change.
+Therefore, in the following pages, we focus on interventions that shift treatment propensity in a uniform direction across the population (uniformly expansionary or uniformly contractionary), so that the average change in treatment is bounded away from zero and has a determinate sign.

-Consider an intervention to the treatment assignment mechanism such that it changes the proportion of units receiving treatment in the population.
-Let $A^{*}$ and $Y^{*}$ denote the treatment and outcome variables under such an intervention.
-Assuming that $\mathbb{E}[A^{*}]\neq\mathbb{E}[A]$, we define the interventional effect (IE) as the change in the mean outcome per net person shifted into treatment:
+Given Assumption \ref{assu:Change}, we define the \textit{interventional effect} (IE) as the change in the mean outcome per net person shifted into treatment:

+Note that under Assumptions \ref{assu:Consistency} and \ref{assu:System-invariance}, the pre-intervention and post-intervention outcomes equal $Y(A)$ and $Y(A^{\mathcal{I}})$, respectively.
+The IE can thus be rewritten as:

+In statistics and epidemiology, interventional effects have been defined in the unstandardized form $\mathbb{E}[Y(A^{\mathcal{I}})]-\mathbb{E}[Y(A)]$ (e.g., \citealt{robins2004effects,diaz2012population,bonvini2023incremental}).
+Compared with this unstandardized version, our definition is narrower in scope in that it applies only to interventions that change treatment prevalence ($\mathbb{E}[A^{\mathcal{I}}]\neq\mathbb{E}[A]$).
+For example, it cannot be used to gauge the effect of an intervention that merely redistributes treatment from one subpopulation to another (for examples of such interventions, see \citealt{opacic2025disparity}, \citealt{zhou2023higher}).

-In statistics and epidemiology, scholars have defined interventional effects in the form of $\mathbb{E}[Y^{*}]-\mathbb{E}[Y]$, without standardizing by the change in the mean treatment status (e.g., \citealt{robins2004effects,diaz2012population}).
-Compared with the unstandardized IE, our definition is especially useful in policy contexts where the treatment is expensive such that $\mathbb{E}[A^{*}]-\mathbb{E}[A]$ can only take a small vaule due to budget constraints.
-For example, when considering the benefits of a higher education expansion, $\mathbb{E}[Y^{*}]-\mathbb{E}[Y]$ might achieve its highest value under a ``college-for-all'' policy where all eligible young adults attended college (i.e., $\mathbb{E}[A^{*}]=1$), but such a dramatic expansion of college enrollments might not be economically or politically feasible.
-In such cases, policy makers may want to consider interventions that yield relatively large\textit{ per-person benefit}s as defined by equation \eqref{eq:IE}.
+Nonetheless, the standardized IE can be particularly useful in policy contexts where treatment is costly and $\mathbb{E}[A^{\mathcal{I}}]-\mathbb{E}[A]$ is constrained to be small due to budgetary or logistical constraints.
+For example, in the case of higher education expansion, the unstandardized interventional effect may reach its maximum under a \textquotedblleft college-for-all\textquotedblright{} policy ($\mathbb{E}[A^{\mathcal{I}}]=1$), but such a drastic increase in enrollment is unlikely to be economically or politically feasible.
+In such cases, policymakers may prefer to evaluate interventions based on the per-person benefit, as captured by the standardized IE in Equation \eqref{eq:IE}.

-The IE defined in equation \eqref{eq:IE} is similar to \citeauthor{PRTE2001}'s (2001) (per capita) PRTE, which is defined as the change in the mean outcome per net person shifted into treatment conditional on a vector of pretreatment covariates $X$:
+The IE defined in Equation \eqref{eq:IE} is closely related to \citeauthor{PRTE2001}'s (2001) (per capita) PRTE, which is defined as the change in the mean outcome per net person shifted into treatment, conditional on a vector of pretreatment covariates $X$: